33 Health Mistakes Women Make In their 50s

 As we age, our bodies don't metabolize caffeine the same way.
 "There are even changes with our nervous system that sometimes that when we have caffeine we get palpitations or tachycardia—which is when the heart rate goes above 100 beats per minute," points out Dr. Reed.

-The Remedy Rx: Pace yourself with caffeinated beverages.
+The Rx: Pace yourself with caffeinated beverages.
 If you start to feel your heart racing, it means you are consuming too much.

 Thinking Vaccines are Just for Children

 You may not be a child anymore, but that doesn't mean you are exempt from getting vaccines.
 Dr. May points out that many older women believe that vaccines are just for kids, and don't see the importance of staying up to date with them.
 "There are vaccines for influenza, pneumonia, tetanus and whooping cough, and chicken pox that most adults over the age of 50 should be getting," she points out.
 "These can decrease the chance of getting these infections."
 Even scarier than getting a shot are the potential complications of these conditions, especially when it comes to older adults.
 They can include pneumonia, brain infections, chronic pain, and death.

 The Rx: Talk to your physician and make sure you are up to date on all your vaccinations.

 According to Carolyn Dean, MD, ND is a sleep and stress management expert, author of The Magnesium Miracle, one of the biggest mistakes that women make in their 50s is over supplementing with calcium and not balancing it with an equal or greater amount of magnesium.
 According to Dr. Dean, this can result in osteoporosis and arthritis.
 "Magnesium is essential for the absorption and metabolism of calcium," she points out.
 "Too much calcium and too little magnesium can cause some forms of arthritis, kidney stones, osteoporosis and calcification of the arteries, leading to heart attack and cardiovascular disease."